-People often attribute this type of mild leg pain to “getting older and slowing down,” adds Lee (right).
-“But, in fact, claudication is an indication that narrowed arteries may be reducing blood flow to the legs.”
+People often attribute this type of mild leg pain to "getting older and slowing down," adds Lee (right).
+"But claudication is an indication that narrowed arteries may be reducing blood flow to the legs."

 Other signs of poor blood flow in the lower limbs include loss of leg hair and foot ulcers that don't heal.
 Tell your doctor if you have fatigue or cramping in the calf, thigh or hip when walking.